-What is the Power of Connection toolkit?
+What is the Power of Volunteering toolkit?

-The Power of Connection toolkit is a free online resource for any volunteer-involving organisation to access.
+The Power of Volunteering toolkit is a free online resource for any volunteer-involving organisation to access.
 It contains guidance and best practice examples on how volunteering can be designed to strengthen social cohesion at a local level.
 It draws on the latest research and evidence on volunteering and social cohesion using a bespoke theory of change.

 What do we mean by social cohesion?